Career Advice

 Their Side Of The Story

 The process of interviewing candidates for open job positions requires a lot of different considerations.
-If you are going to conduct criminal history checks, make sure that you take the necessary steps in order to guarantee your company is within its legal rights to do so.
+If you are going to conduct criminal history checks, make sure that you take the necessary steps to guarantee your company is within its legal rights to do so.
 You are entitled to your security and safety.

 What's next?